NANGA CHALLENGE 2020

 The Paddling Leg

-This will be a mass start at the start-finish location.
-Depending on numbers, teams and solo entrants may be on separate grids.
-Paddlers will head up river and come back down again for either the short [“Nice”] 5.5km course or the longer [“Nasty”] 7.5km course.
+This will be a number of grids hitting the water at the start-finish location.
+Depending on water level and entry numbers, teams and solo entrants may be on separate grids.
+Paddlers will head down river and for something different, back upstream again for either the short [“Nice”] 8km course or the longer [“Nasty”] 12km course.
 The short course will have a supervised buoy turn at Bob’s Crossing.
 During the paddle leg there is one compulsory portage and a couple of small rapids that may be paddled in either or both directions if capable.
 There is a tricky corner and couple of narrow sections to paddle through.
 Once back at the start line, you will handover to your team mate, or get on your MTB.

 Mountain Bike Leg

 The mountain biking course is on gravel and leaf covered tracks with intermittent washouts and bogs.
-There are some thicker bush sections where it may be quicker to dismount than attempt to ride.
+There are some sections where the tracks are on clay and riding within your ability is suggested.
 The course is OK for beginner mountain bikers.
 It is challenging but not too hard.
-The Nice course participants will turn for home earlier than the Nasty course participants..
+The Nice course participants will complete two laps, the Nasty course participants a total of 3 laps.

 Cross Country Run Leg